aadilmallick/my-notes-docusaurus/docs/deno/06-deno-sandbox.md

 #### Sandbox configuration

-You create a sandbox using the async `Sandbox.create()` method, which optionally takes in an object of options:
+When creating or reconnecting to a sandbox, you can configure the properties of that sandbox by passing in an object of options:

 - `allowNet`: a `string[]` list of hostnames that are allowed for making network requests to from the sandbox, all other hosts are blocked.
 - `secrets`: allows you to configure env vars accessible to the sandbox and which host connections the env vars are allowed to be sent to.